tomasbaran/heydia.app/posts/week-0-introducing-dia.md

 ![Tomas Baran, founder of Dia](/post1-dia-tomas-founder.png)

+My name is [Tomas Baran](https://tomasbaran.medium.com).
 I’ve been quiet over the past few years, honing my skills as a software developer—especially on the front end with Flutter.
 For the past five years, I’ve made a living building apps for others.
 It’s been fun, enriching, and full of learning.
 But deep down, I’ve always missed what I enjoyed the most: working on my own venture.